 Of course, the Echo is best if you already have MP3 music purchased from Amazon (like I do), or are willing to buy into their music subscription plan.

 What you get out of the Echo depends on how much effort you put into it.
 You’ve got to learn the commands that it responds to.
-You can install new Skills.
 If you’re willing to invest in other hardware, you can have the Echo turn on lights and control other appliances.
 If you’re into techy things and want to play with it, the Echo can be a lot fun and can do some cool things!
+If you’re not, and you want to ask it unstructured questions like you would a real person, it might disappoint.

 What is your opinion of the Echo?
 What do you use it for?
 Leave a comment below! – Brian